clojure/tools.cli/README.md

 The documentation string will now look like:

-    "Usage:

-     This program does something extraordinary.
+    "This program does something extraordinary.

      Switches                    Default     Desc
      --------                    -------     ----